Archive for the ‘artists’ Category

 Step 2: Post your image onto your blog / flickr / facebook, etc.

 Step 3: Come back to Illustration Friday and submit your illustration (see big “Submit your illustration” button on the homepage).

 Step 4: Your illustration will then be added to the participant gallery where it will be viewable along with everyone else’s from the IF community!

-Submitted by Jon Stuart for the Illustration Friday Topic of NEFARIOUS.
+Submitted by Patrick Girouard for the Illustration Friday topic WIGGLE.

-Submitted by Matthew Daley for the Illustration Friday topic of NEFARIOUS.
+Submitted by Maria Taylor for the Illustration Friday topic WIGGLE.

 Leah Goren is a NYC-based illustrator and surface designer.
 Her patterns feature soft representations of people, florals and geometrics.
 Her color palettes are unexpected, making her portfolio a treat to sift through – you never know what you’ll find next!
 In additional to her own product range, Goren’s patterns have translated into numerous partnerships with brands including Anthropologie, Land of Nod, Evian and Frankie Magazine.
 Her work maintains a consistent and unique voice across all the products she touches, from scarves to editorial illustrations to dresses to paper products and soap packaging.
 Her portfolio is a shining example of how one artist’s voice can successfully span across a variety of media and applications.
 I can’t wait to see what she’ll do next!